Keep Warm in Sylva and Dillsboro

 Out and About

 Warm up with some shopping in a variety of locally-owned stores, and find the perfect gift for everyone on your list.
 Shops throughout the county sell handmade and artisan goods that can’t be found anywhere else.
 In Dillsboro, explore the work of incredibly talented local potters.
-Tree House Pottery and Riverwood Pottery are a couple great stops out of many to visit while in town for beautiful creations, and one-of-a-kind holiday gifts.
+Riverwood Pottery is a great stop while in town for beautiful creations, and one-of-a-kind holiday gifts.
 Find a full list of potters and crafters to visit along the way here.
 There are many specialty Christmas stores in town that have festive decorations and gifts that are sure to put even the biggest scrooge in the holiday spirit.
 Stop into Nancy Tut’s Christmas Shop, open since 1969, for an incredible selection of holiday ornaments, décor and more.

-Celebrating its 31st year, the Mountain Artisans Hard Candy Christmas returns to Western Carolina University’s Ramsey Center in Cullowhee on December 1-2, 2018.
+The Mountain Artisans Hard Candy Christmas has been running for more than 30 years.
 The show features incredible collections of handmade goods from local and regional basket makers, leather craftsmen, master jewelers and many more.
+Check our event calendar for this year’s dates!

 Also at Western Carolina University, don’t miss the Mountain Heritage Center, a regional resource for education and research that aims to celebrate the people, and the natural and cultural heritage of the Southern Appalachians.
 Check their calendar for event dates and times, or their website for a complete list of current exhibits.